 In the case of unwarranted refusal to accept the goods then the Seller will charge a lump sum portion of the costs of €12.00 plus any delivery costs accrued.
 If payment is to be made against invoice then, in the event of non-payment, reminder fees of €5.00 shall be levied from the first reminder.
 It is the Customer´s responsibility to prove that no or lesser damage has occurred.
 In the case of return, debit notes for which the Customer is accountable shall incur a processing fee of €12.00 per debit note unless the Customer provides evidence that damage has not occurred or has occurred to a significantly lesser degree.

-Without prejudice to claims made under Section 3, the seller shall be liable for damages other than those resulting from injury to life, limb and health or from culpable breach of a fundamental contractual obligation (the fulfilment of which makes the proper performance of the contract possible in the first place and compliance with which the contractual partner may reasonably rely on) – including consequential damages – only to the extent that these damages arise from intentional or grossly negligent acts of the seller or his/her agents.
-In the event of negligent breach of material contractual obligations, the claim for damages shall be limited to the foreseeable damage typical for the type of contract.
+Without prejudice to the claims under § 3, the Seller shall only be liable for damages – including consequential damages – other than those resulting from injury to life, body and health or from culpable breach of an essential contractual obligation (obligations the fulfilment of which is a prerequisite for the proper performance of the contract and the observance of which the contractual partner may regularly rely on) to the extent that such damages are based on intentional or grossly negligent actions of the Seller or its vicarious agents.
+In the event of negligent breach of material contractual obligations, the claim for damages shall be limited to the foreseeable damage typical for the contract.
 Any further liability for damages is excluded.
 The provisions of the Product Liability Act shall remain unaffected.

 A set-off with claims of the Seller is only possible where the demand of the Customer is uncontested or is established in law.
 This does not apply where it concerns a claim by the Customer which emanates from a non-cash claim entitling the refusal of performance.
 The Customer can only exercise a right of retention where the counterclaim is based on the same contractual relationship.